How Far Back Does a Real Estate Background Check Go: 7 or 10 Years?

 Real estate background checks commonly request driving records (MVR report), as well.6

-The real estate background check is typically a level 2 background check which investigates criminal records at the local, state and national levels.
+The real estate background check is typically a level 2 background screening that investigates criminal records at the local, state and national levels.

 These background checks require real estate applicants to provide their fingerprints, which are then submitted to state law enforcement and the Federal Bureau of Investigation.18